paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 *   - Qualification according to one of the following standards: MIL-PRF-39016 (or 83536 or 6106) level R, MIL-PRF-39016 (or 83536 or 6106) level P, NASDA-QTS-6106A
     - Equivalent
     - 2
-*   - Qualification according to one of the following approved EIA, IEC, SAE, BS
+*   - Qualification according to one of the following approved EIA, IEC, SAE, {term}`BS`
     - Lower
     - 1
 *   - No information